gc-da11yn/gc-da11yn.github.io/src/en/about/dat/terms-of-reference.md

 ---
 title: Terms of Reference
 layout: layouts/base.njk
-description: Terms of reference define the purpose and scope of the project.
-It includes information regarding the structures of a project, key roles, membership, meeting.
+description: Terms of Reference define the purpose and scope of the Digital Accessibility Toolkit project.
+It includes information regarding the structures of a project, key roles, membership, meeting, and more.
 ---

 ## On this page